-As an intergrated counsellor I do not believe there is a "one size fits all" therapy.
+As an integrative counsellor I do not believe there is a "one size fits all" therapy.
 Counselling is as individual and unique as the client and as such my approach considers the whole person, not just one aspect.

-My core theory is person centred, which means the sessions are client lead and not directed by me.
-It allows the therapuetic relationship to be more balanced and allows the client to explore thoughts and feelings without being fixed to a plan or style of therapy.
+My core theory is person centered, which means the sessions are client lead and not always directed by me.
+It allows the therapeutic relationship to be more balanced and allows the client to explore thoughts and feelings without being fixed to a plan or style of therapy.
 It is more fluid.
 This way of working can be less focused than other types of therapies and can lead to many issues being looked at instead of being rigid and could therefore require a longer term of therapy, although this is not always the case.
 Each case is unlike any other.

-Person centred therapy can help with a huge range of issues including work related stress, bereavement and loss, relationship difficulties, adjusting to change, low self esteem and confidence issues, body image issues and depression to name but a few.
+Person centered therapy can help with a huge range of issues including work related stress, bereavement and loss, relationship difficulties, adjusting to change, low self esteem and confidence issues, body image issues and depression to name but a few.